 What's up with the flight lines?

-If you flew you will probably see that the app drew a flight line on your map.
-In some cases flight lines randomly show up on your map.
+If you fly you will probably see that the app drew a flight line on your map.
+In some cases, flight lines randomly show up on your map.
 No worries.
 You can fix those yourself!

 In this article

 - How are flight lines determined?

 - I see a flight line, but I never took a flight.
 What happened?

 - How can I remove a flight line?

 - Can I change a flight line into a solid line?